 Email us today at KBperu@hotmail.com to reserve your space!

 This is a multi night trip and includes everything.
 You will arrive to Aguas Calientes on the evening of the third day, spend the fourth at Machu Picchu and then return to Ollantaytambo or Cusco.
 (Ask about the optional Llactapata extension) Meals included are lunch, and hot dinner on Day 1, full meals on Days 2 and 3, and breakfast and lunch on Day 4.
 Five day option includes all meals on Day 4 and breakfast and lunch on Day 5.
 Also included is private vehicle transport to Abra Malaga and then Huancancalle from either Ollantaytambo or Cusco, and from St. Maria to the HydroElectric station.
 Your hostals in both Huancancalle and St. Theresa is included also, as is a guide knowledegable about the area and its culture.
-The cost for this trip is $495 per person, minimum 3 people.
-Ask us about private, two person trips.
 Be sure to check out all that is included, such as all charges related to visitng Machu Picchu, all biking, food, hostals, and transportation.
-Add $125 per person for the Llactapata extension, zipline not included.
+Email us today at KBperu@hotmail.com for more information.